SeniorMobileDeveloper/video_portal/client/README.txt

 Styles are minimalist.
 (Not ugly).

 To implement a more complete approach to rating videos, some support from the backend would be required.
 Now the user is only allowed to rank a video once, until refreshing the page.

+As part of the tests run, a coverage html report is generated in client/coverage